Command-Line X12 EDI Converter

 subdirectories

--o, --out=<outFile> Output file or directory.
-Defaults to the name of
+-o, --out=<outFile> Output file or existing directory where to save output

-omitted, the converted will write to standard
+extension.
+If omitted, the converted will output to

-output.
+piping/streaming the output.

--m, --mode=<outputFormat> Output format.
+Output format.
 Acceptable values: JSON, JSONL, CSV.

-Defaults to JSON
+Defaults to 'JSON'.

 --format-json Format JSON with indentation and new lines.
-Ignored
+Ignored for

-for CSV and JSONL.
+CSV and JSONL.

 --chunk-size=<chunkSize>

-200 when --split-tran is set, otherwise defaults
+--split-tran is set, otherwise, defaults to 5

-to 5 transactions.
-Higher value improves
+transactions.
+Higher value improves performance but

-performance but consumes more memory.
+consumes more memory.

 --split-tran Split large transactions.
 By default, the converter

 transactions, this can be slow.
-When this option
+When this option is

-payment.
-Currently supported for 835 and 837
+Currently supported for 835 and 837 transactions.

-converting to standard out
+standard out

 -h, --help Show this help message and exit.